Head Coach Shane Wagner

 After finishing his academic playing career Shane went on to play six seasons of professional hockey in the Southern Pro Hockey League.
 Shane played for three SPHL teams accumulating 14 goals and 91 assists for 105 points in 253 games.
 In three of his six professional seasons Shane wore the Captain’s “C” on his sweater and he won an SPHL President’s Cup title in 2011 with the Mississippi Surge.

 After his playing career ended Shane began coaching he has three seasons of experience being the Head Coach of the Hudson Crusaders on the Minnesota Junior Hockey League and one season as an assistant coach for the NAHL’s Minnesota Magicians.

-Wagner is currently living in Lakeland, MN with his wife Megan and son Willy.
+Wagner is currently living in Lakeland, MN with his wife Megan and son Willy and daughter Mia.

 Assistant Coach Wyatt Waselenchuk

 Wyatt begins his first season as full-time Assistant Coach of the Tauros, after previously being the Goaltenders Coach.